nepttune/nepttune/DOC.md

 # Interfaces and Traits

-## ITranslatedComponent and TTranslator
+## ITranslator and TTranslator

 Trait `TTranslator` includes translator variable and function to inject Translator.
-Interface `ITranslatedComponent` gives hint to decorator to call the inject method.
+Interface `ITranslator` gives hint to decorator to call the inject method.

-Whenever you need your componenet to have translator, just simply add trait and interface.
+Whenever you need your component to have translator, just simply add trait and interface.

 # Presenters